SarthakShetty/WebServer/README.md

 Writing my own web framework
-\n How to run : \n Open terminal and type the following command\n python wsgiserver wsgiapplication:application\n
+How to run
+	Open terminal and type the following command

+	python wsgiserver wsgiapplication:myapp